 What sort of life skills training do you offer?

 Operation Blessing equips individuals with marketable job skills through courses in sewing, baking, jewelry-making, cosmetology, carpentry and more.
-In some cases, upon completion of these courses, OBI provides individuals and groups with the necessary materials, resources or start-up capital needed to jumpstart their business.
+In some cases, upon completion of these courses, OBI provides individuals and groups with the necessary materials, resources or start-up capital needed to jumpstart their microenterprise.

 How do animal husbandry programs help families?